nephlm/book/README.md

 11/750 - Session; 182 start; 193 total
 ```

-While session is running the novel will be committed and pushed to a git remote repo every 10 minutes.
-It will likely throw errors if your novel is not backed by a git repo or git is not installed.
+If you novel is in a git repo, then While session is running the novel will be committed and pushed to a git remote repo every 10 minutes.

 Github now has private repos so there is no excuse.